- Configuring Leganto Integration Profiles:

 - Course Students (RESTRICTED) – Course students (only) can view the list and access the course materials (electronic citations and uploaded files).

-- Anyone Restricted (OPEN_TO_WORLD) – Anyone with a permalink can view the list as a syllabus, but only course students can access the course materials.
+- Anyone Restricted (OPEN_TO_WORLD) – Anyone with a shareable link can view the list as a syllabus, but only course students can access the course materials.

 - All Students Full (REGISTERED) – All students can view the list and access the uploaded or electronic citations.

-- Anyone Full (FULL) – Anyone with a permalink can view the list and access the course materials.
+- Anyone Full (FULL) – Anyone with a shareable link can view the list and access the course materials.

-- Anyone Restricted, All Students Full (PARTIAL) – Anyone with a permalink can view the list as a syllabus; all students can access the course materials.
+- Anyone Restricted, All Students Full (PARTIAL) – Anyone with a shareable link can view the list as a syllabus; all students can access the course materials.

 - Draft (DRAFT) – The list is not visible to students.

 - Archived (ARCHIVED) – Not visible in Leganto, cannot be found by searching in Leganto, and is not rolled over by a course rollover, but continue to appear in Analytics.
 The list becomes unassigned.
-You can unarchive the list on the Reading List Tasks List page (see above).
+You can unarchive the list on the Reading List Tasks List page (see Editing a Reading List).